 Ask for a seat by the cozy fireplace if you dine at the Red Coach Inn.
 Overlooking the majestic Upper Rapids and just 500 yards from the brink of Niagara Falls, it's a unique place to spend the night.
 Modeled after a beloved old English inn, this English Tudor-style gem has a warm country ambiance that's been welcoming guests since 1923.

 Geology rocks!
 The Niagara Gorge Discovery Center, a showcase of the natural and local history, features hands-on interactive displays, a 180° multi-screen theater experience, and a towering rock climbing wall with fossils and geological formations.

 The Aquarium of Niagara is a world of discovery, with over 1,500 aquatic animals.
 Sharks, piranhas, sea lions, sea horses, a giant Pacific octopus and a colony of Peruvian penguins all reside within its walls.
 Open year-round.

-On November 30, over 300,000 people don their best disco duds, head to the Buffalo Niagara Convention Center, and get down to music of the ‘70s at the World's Largest Disco.
+The Saturday after Thanksgiving, over 300,000 people don their best disco duds and get down to music of the ‘70s at the World's Largest Disco.
 Why not join the party?
-The more, the merrier!

-First Night Buffalo, one of the world's largest New Year's celebrations, offers big entertainment and family fun.
-Head downtown by midnight, when thousands gather to ring in 2014 at the 26th annual Buffalo Ball Drop & Fireworks, the 2nd largest in the US!For more ideas and information, see Greater Niagara's Regional Tourism Website.
+First Night Buffalo's big on family-friendly entertainment.
+Head downtown by midnight for the annual Buffalo Ball Drop & Fireworks!For more ideas and information, see Greater Niagara's Regional Tourism Website.